 7. Hardest Sentence: Custody and Supervision

-Will a teen have a record?
+Will the teenager have a record?

-The teen will have a record no matter what punishment is given.
+Yes, the teen will have a record no matter what punishment is given.
 The information in a teen’s record can be seen only for a limited length of time.
 The length of time depends on the particular case.

 Have you committed a crime?
 Learn what can happen.